c0ntact0/ltc/README.md

 1. In the **Scripts** tab, click the plus (**+**) button.
 1. Navigate to the **LTC-OBS** folder and select the **ltc-obs.py** script file.

+If you get this error:
+> OSError: [Errno -10000] PortAudio not initialized

+please reload the script.

 <h2 id="script_conf">Script Configuration</h2>
 <h3 id="ltc_conf">LTC Configuration</h3>